Sentinel297/VPE-Ragnarok-Online/README.md

 T2:

 Passive: Double Attack:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nThis person will have a 70% chance to land an additional hit when using melee attacks.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+This person will have a 70% chance to land an additional hit when using melee attacks.
 Additionally increases melee attack speed by 10%.

 Hiding:
-Conceals the caster to avoid enemies, Hiding will end once the duration runs out or psyfocus reaches 0%.\n\nRecasting while active will end the skill early.
+Conceals the caster to avoid enemies, Hiding will end once the duration runs out or psyfocus reaches 0%.
+Recasting while active will end the skill early.

 Envenom: